Local agent spot

 East of the Anacostia River neighborhoods (Anacostia, Congress Heights, Deanwood) offer the highest potential appreciation upside as DC government investment continues.
 Columbia Heights and Petworth have been appreciation stories and continue to offer relative value.
 Navy Yard and Capitol Riverfront condos offer strong rental demand from young professionals.
 Capitol Hill row houses offer appreciation and rental demand with a deep buyer pool at resale.

-Search Washington DC new homes
+Search Washington DC homes

-Search Washington DC homes ↗
+Search Washington DC homes ↗Get connected

-Tell us your area, budget, and timeline and we'll point you to communities that fit.
+Prices, availability, and incentives change weekly and don't always make it onto this page.
+Tell us your area, budget, and timeline and we'll point you to communities that fit — including options we track but haven't published here yet.

-Get connected in Washington DC
+Get connected in Washington DCBrowse by city

 Tell us what you're looking for — buy, sell, both, invest, rent, or you're an agent, builder, vendor, or advertiser.
 Include where you want to buy or sell and your address if relevant, and we'll route you to the right resource.